Bounty 10 - Mutiny

 It was the wind that drew Anya awake that dreary day, whipping against the small glass windows of their shared cabin.
 She rose from the soft bed, the silky covers falling away from her tattooed body, the air cold even within the cabin, sending goosebumps across her darkly tanned skin.
 She took a second to look over her shoulder, smiling at the figure that still slept soundly beneath the mound of blankets.

-Going to the vanity pressed against the far wall, Anya pulled a comb through her thick crow black hair, smoothing the waves before working them into a thick braid.
+Going to the vanity pressed against the far wall, Anya pulled a comb through her black hair, smoothing the waves before working them into a thick braid.
 A stray lock of hair fell into her round face as she made her way to the wardrobe, pulling out a set of clothes.
-Within a few minutes, she wore dark leather pants tucked into tall black boots, with a loose white top mostly covered by a leather underbust corset.
+By the time she went to the bed, she wore dark leather pants tucked into tall black boots, with a loose white top beneath a leather corset.
 She took just a second more to pull a necklace over her head, tucking the bone fish hook pendant beneath her shirt.

-Going back over to the bed, Anya knelt on the mattress, putting a hand on her lover’s shoulder.
+Kneeling on the mattress, Anya put a hand on her lover’s shoulder.
 A fair-haired head poked sleepily out from beneath a blanket, giving a tired moan of annoyance.
 “Come on, love.
 We’ve got duties to tend.”
-Anya breathed quietly, letting a finger trail down the soft bit of neck she could find.
+Anya whispered, letting a finger trail down the soft bit of neck she could find.
 “As well, I need your help.”

 “We can worry about it later, Anya.”
 The woman complained, trying to pull the covers over her head.

 “Or we can do it now, Leila.
-There’s a storm rolling in and we’ve got heavy ice on deck.”
+There’s a storm rolling in and we’ve got to secure the deck.”
 Anya urged, reaching beneath the blanket and giving Leila’s shoulder a squeeze.
 “I’ll go get the crew while you get dressed.”
 With a kiss to Leila’s forehead, Anya left the cabin and stepped out on deck, rubbing her arms a bit to warm them up.

 It was far colder than she’d thought it would be, with very strong wind and powerful waves buffeting the ship.
-Stepping into the cold sea spray, Anya looked over her shoulder, smiling when she saw the ship’s navigator and her first mate, Marceau, standing at the helm, his dark blue eyes trained on the horizon.
+Stepping into the cold sea spray, Anya looked over her shoulder, smiling when she saw the ship’s navigator.
+The navigator, also serving as her first mate, stood at the helm, his dark blue eyes trained on the horizon.
 He glanced down when Anya gave a small wave of her hand before hugging her arms and climbing the steps to join him.

-“How long has this wind been up?”
-Anya called.
+“How long has this wind been up, Marceau?”
+Anya called, working her way to his side.

 “Since sundown.”
 He replied in his usual deep voice.
 “It’s gotten worse in the past few hours.”